AI Candidate Scoring Explained: How Match Scores Actually Work

 Black-box AI scoring — where you get a number but no explanation — is worse than no scoring at all.
 Here is why:

 Recruiter trust erodes.
 When recruiters cannot understand why a candidate scored high or low, they stop trusting the system within weeks.
 The scoring engine becomes expensive decoration.
+Agency owners who pay $20,000/year for an ATS with scoring they don't trust are paying premium prices for a product their team actively ignores.

 No feedback loop.
 If you cannot see which factors drove a score, you cannot identify when the scoring is wrong or calibrate it over time.
 The system never improves.
+Explainable scoring lets you see when the AI is overweighting or underweighting factors, and adjust.
+Black-box scoring denies you that information.

 Scoring Accuracy: What the Numbers Mean